FriendsOfCake/crud/docs/actions.rst

    :linenos:
    :emphasize-lines: 17,18,23

-For example adding an API to your entire application 6 months later will be non-trivial for an application with many controllers - that do not use crud.
+For example adding an API layer to your application later in time will be non-trivial and time consuming if you do not use crud - especially if you have many controllers.

 Using Crud it would be as simple as loading the :doc:`API listener<listeners/api>` and everything would be taken care of.
 All validation, exceptions, success